 - Access equipment – A step ladder is normally sufficient for a domestic project.
 If you are painting a vaulted ceiling, a small collapsible scaffold tower may be required.
 These can be purchased in larger DIY stores or hired from your local hire shop.

 - Dust Sheets – To protect your furniture and flooring.

 - Masking tape – To prevent damaging your windows, walls and light fixtures.

 - Paint rollers

 It is essential that you carefully follow the below steps.
 This should prevent any mistakes and errors and help you achieve a great finish.
-Prior to commencing your project, make sure you put on clothing that you don’t mind getting paint on and then follow these steps:
+Before starting your project, make sure you put on clothing that you don’t mind getting paint on and then follow these steps:

-- Firstly, push any furniture that can’t be moved to another room to the centre of the room being decorated and cover it in a dust sheet.
+- Firstly, push any furniture that can’t be moved to another room, or to the centre of the room being decorated and cover it in a dust sheet.

 - Use masking paper and tape to cover any other items that you don’t want paint splashes on.
 This includes but is not limited to windows, windowsills, doors, wall coverings and floor coverings.